Skip to main content

 • Load data from a local filesystem

-• Load data from an Amazon S3 cloud location
+• Load data from an Amazon S3 bucket

-For both options, CytoCanvas first identifies the dataset by pointing at a cyto.viz manifest file.
+For both options, CytoCanvas first identifies the dataset through a cyto.viz manifest file.

 Load Data Locally